-|Mild trochlear dysplasia with a shallow trochlear groove.||More severe situation where the upper trochlea has no groove at all.||Instead of being convex, the trochlear forms a concave 'bump', and the patella finds no comfortable groove into which to slide.|
+Same view showing severe trochlear dysplasia.
+Instead of being convex, the trochlear at its upper end forms a concave 'bump', and the patella finds no comfortable groove with which to engage.

 Trochlear dysplasia and kneecap instability